 Social and Emotional Support

-We understand that teenage years can be very difficult in terms of social and emotional development, we also recognise that some students have experienced trauma and advese childhood expereinces which can directly ipact an individual’s wellbeing.
-We base our work on the rinciples identified in Maslow’s Hierarchy of Needs, and we have a dedicated team to help students in this area.
+We understand that teenage years can be very difficult in terms of social and emotional development.
+We also recognise that some students have experienced trauma and Adverse Childhood Experiences (ACEs) which can directly impact an individual’s wellbeing.
+We base our work on the principles identified in Maslow’s Hierarchy of Needs, and we have a dedicated team to help students in this area.

 Support may be via 1:1 or small group work with a member of our social and emotional team.
 In addition we provide small group work in relation to social skills and personal interactions.
 We also have a Nurture Room where students can get support at any time.